 Andrew followed him to a posh men’s clothier on Canal Street.

-Left alone for several moments, Andrew almost nodded-off to the shop’s modern music before realizing there’d been none playing when they first entered.
-He rose from the chair and investigated the cordoned dressing area.
+The salesman watched Andrew over his little round glasses before suddenly vanishing.
+Left alone for several moments, Andrew almost nodded off to the shop’s modern music before realizing there’d been none playing when they first entered.

-Several moments later, the salesman emerged, jovial.
+Several moments later, the salesman returned, jovial.

 “Will you be shopping with us today?” he asked, smiling.

 Tadeusz appeared before Andrew could answer, strutting in front of the mirror in a powder blue suit.
-He wanted his opinion, and though still shaken, Andrew told the Pole that its color brought out the darkness of his hair.
+The Pole wanted his opinion, and though still shaken, Andrew told him that its color brought out the darkness of his hair.
+More suits followed, and his answers remained honest; examining those suits was the only thing stopping him from thinking about that night.

 “Are you ready, Andrej?”
 Despite his extensive runway show, Tadeusz stood at the sales station with one dress shirt.

 The salesman rang him up, and when Tadeusz asked for a shirt box, the fool went to fetch it.
-Alone, he turned to Andrew.
-“Where is third one, the blue?”

 “Right there,” he pointed.